I ran out of memory when finding ('all') a large amount of data with CakePHP [Solved]

 So, I modified it to use query() to retrieve what was being retrieved using find.

-In the first place, the query method is used to execute complex queries, and
+In the first place, the query method is used when executing complex queries, and

-when used, it needs to be sanitized and validated, so it is better not to use it lightly.
+since it requires sanitization and validation when used, it is said that it is best not to use it lightly.

-In the first place, it is easier to use the framework's functions effectively by using find, so
+In the first place, using find is easier and allows you to make effective use of the framework's functions, so

-there was no need to use the query method this time. .
+there was no need to use the query method at all this time.

-It is better to obtain data while looping with a while statement instead of looping with a for statement.
+It is better to get data by looping with a while statement rather than a for statement.

-Last time, I used a for loop to divide and retrieve data.
+Last time, we used a for loop to split and retrieve the data

 // Get the number of data items $count = $this->Model->find('count'); // Get 5000 pieces of data at a time $limit = 5000; // Number of times to loop ({data number of items ÷ number of items retrieved per time} rounded up) $loop = ceil($count / $limit); for ($i = 0; $i < $loop; $i++){ // Offset $offset = $limit * $i; $data = $this->Model->query("select * from hogehoge as limit {$limit} offset {$offset};", $cachequeries = false); // Some processing ... ...... }

-In fact, I found that using a while statement to obtain it is a better method.
+Actually, I found that using a while statement is a better way to get the results.

-With the while statement, there is no need to take a count or calculate the number of loops.
+With a while statement, there's no need to take a count or calculate the number of loops.

-So I tried rewriting it with a while statement.
+So I rewrote it using a while statement

 Rewritten code

-This is definitely better than using a for statement because there is no unnecessary processing.
+This is much better than using a for statement because there is no unnecessary processing.

 That's it.